icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Sea Level Rise Viewer](https://coast.noaa.gov/slr/) - NOAA provided map viewer is to provide federal, state, and local coastal resource managers and planners with a preliminary look at sea level rise and coastal flooding impacts.
 - [Earth Quake Data](https://www.ngdc.noaa.gov/hazard/earthqk.shtml) - NOAA provided data includes a global record of significant earth quakes going back to 2150 BC to present with geographic information.
 - [National Risk Index](https://www.fema.gov/flood-maps/products-tools/national-risk-index) - The National Risk Index is an online mapping application from FEMA that identifies communities most at risk to 18 natural hazards.
+- [HIFLD](https://hifld-geoplatform.opendata.arcgis.com/) - This site provides National foundation-level geospatial data within the open public domain that can be useful to support community preparedness, resiliency, research, and more.

 ### Transportation

 - [BTS Open Data Site](https://data-usdot.opendata.arcgis.com/) - On the BTS Open Data site, browse geospatial data that is part of the BTS National Transportation Atlas Database (NTAD) product.
 NTAD is a set of nationwide (United States) geographic databases of public spatial information for transportation facilities and networks; flows of people, goods, vehicles, and craft over the transportation networks; and social, economic, and environmental conditions that affect or are affected by the transportation networks.
 - [CTPP](https://ctpp.transportation.org/) - The CTPP Program procures tabulations of American Community Survey (ACS) 5-year (and historical Census decennial) data.
 The chief differences between ACS data and CTPP data are FLOWS from home to work and WORKPLACE BASED data at small Geographies.
+- [HPMS](https://www.fhwa.dot.gov/policyinformation/hpms.cfm0) - The HPMS is a national level highway information system that includes data on the extent, condition, performance, use and operating characteristics of the nation's highways.
 - [Transitland](https://transit.land) - Transitland is an open data platform that collects GTFS, GTFS Realtime, and other open data feeds from over 2,500 transit operators in over 55 countries.
 Additional Information: [Interline](https://www.interline.io/),[GitHub](https://github.com/transitland).
 - [National Noise Map](https://www.bts.gov/geospatial/national-transportation-noise-map) - Data within the National Transportation Noise Map represent potential noise levels across the nation for an average annual day for the specified year.
 - [National Transit Database](https://www.transit.dot.gov/ntd/ntd-data) - Repository of operations, financial, and asset data that US transit agencies are required to report to the Federal Transit Administration.